midl-dev/tezos-serverless-signer-apps/consensus-kms-signer/README.md

 Deploy from [AWS Serverless Application Repository](https://serverlessrepo.aws.amazon.com/applications/us-east-2/030073751340/tezos-consensus-kms-signer).

+For detailed instructions, see: [how to switch your Tezos Baker to a Cloud KMS Setup](https://midl-dev.github.io/tezos-serverless-signer-apps/).

-# Brought to you by MIDL.dev
+# Brought to you by [MIDL.dev](https://midl.dev)

 We can help you deploy and manage a complete Tezos baking operation.
 [Hire us](https://midl.dev/tezos).